sweetrdf/sparqlClient/README.md

 [![License](https://poser.pugx.org/sweetrdf/sparql-client/license)](https://packagist.org/packages/sweetrdf/sparql-client)

-A SPARQL client library for the [rdfInterface](https://github.com/sweetrdf/rdfInterface/) ecosystem.
+A SPARQL client library for the [rdfInterface](https://github.com/sweetrdf/rdfInterface/) ecosystem with the API inspired by the PDO.

-* It can work with any PSR-7 and PSR-15 compliant HTTP library.
+* It can work with any PSR-17 / PSR-18 compliant HTTP libraries.
 * It can work with huge query results.\
   The response is parsed in a lazy way as a stream (the next row is parsed only when you try to read it).
   This assures iterating trough results without acumulating them in an array has neglectable memory footprint.